armelab/armelab.github.io/_posts/2024-05-18-ad-homelab-setup.md

     ![screenshot](/assets/img/screenshots/ad38.PNG)

-## Promote the Windows Server VM to a Domain Controller
+## Promoting the Windows Server VM to a Domain Controller

 1. After finish installing AD DS, in Server Manager, click the flag icon, and click Promote the server to a domain controller.